dimaslanjaka/static-blog-generator/source/_posts/2019/07/fix-openssl-encrypt-decrypt-php.md

 lang: en
 location: ""
 modified: 2019-07-31T16:03:49.913+07:00
-subtitle: "Warning openssl_decrypt(): IV passed is only 12 bytes long, cipher expects an IV of precisely 16 bytes, padding with \\0 in PATH_FILE on"
+subtitle: "Warning openssl_decrypt: IV passed is only 12 bytes long, cipher expects an IV of precisely 16 bytes, padding with \\0 in PATH_FILE on"
 tags:
   - PHP